core-wg/senml-versions/draft-ietf-core-senml-versions.md

-(example for two to the power of 64: 2<sup>64</sup>) denotes exponentiation; in the plain text version of this draft, superscript notation is rendered in paragraph text by C-incompatible surrogate notation as seen in this example.
+(example for two to the power of 64: 2<sup>64</sup>) denotes exponentiation; in the plain text version of this draft, superscript notation is rendered in paragraph text by C-incompatible surrogate notation as seen in this example, and in display math by a crude plaintext representation, as is the sum (Sigma) sign.

 # Feature Codes and the Version number